 (Students can take a photo with their problem trees and share them on Breaking the cycle: education website) Stakeholder Map 30 Purpose: Teams consider who might be affected by their future community impact projects so they can prioritize who they need to talk to during the needs assessment.
 1. List stakeholders using these prompts: a.
-Who is affected by this issue? b.
+Whom does this issue affect? b.
 Who is already working on this issue? c.
 Who has the ability to make decisions that could affect this issue? d.
 Who could help with this issue? e.
 Who is making it difficult to address this issue?
 2. Create a map of these people by writing the challenge or issue in a circle in the center and draw lines out to each stakeholder to show how they are connected to the issue.
 3. Use a tool to prioritize which stakeholders are most important to contact - example an influence versus interest matrix 4.
 This can this be used to decide who to talk during the design process Step 1: Help students do this with a simple example.
-Begin at the center of the problem.
-Step 2: After you have led students in a sample, ask them to take the next 15 minutes to create their own stakeholder maps. <section-header></section-header> (Students can take a photo with their stakeholder maps and share them on Breaking the cycle: education website) Interview Questions 30 Now that you know who to talk to, in the groups design questions that you can ask you stakeholders.
+Begin at the center of the problem. <section-header></section-header> minutes to create their own stakeholder maps.
+Step 3: Do a big group share at the end, with each group receiving 3 minutes to share their maps.
+(Students can take a photo with their stakeholder maps and share them on Breaking the cycle: education website) Interview Questions 30 Now that you know who to talk to, in the groups design questions that you can ask you stakeholders.
 This is the Empathy step in Design Thinking - "The whole project is based on the challenges the school/community faces, the needs assessment is a chance to explore the root causes of the challenges.
-If you find what you're really interested in is changing as you conduct interviews and connect with community members, that is OK.
+If you find what you're really None interested in is changing as you conduct interviews and connect with community members that are OK.
 This means gaining insights and new information.
 This is design thinking."
-Step 1: Create a List of People (following from the Stakeholder Mapping - Choose two important stakeholders) Step 2: Make questions for each people identified - Think about these interview tips - • Ask why and encourage stories • Be specific- "Tell me about the last time you" • Look for inconsistencies in their stories • Pay attention to nonverbal cues • Allow for silence • Don't suggest answers to your questions • Ask open and neutral questions • Make questions short • Ask one question at a time • Be prepared to record answers (ask for permission) • Manage sensitive information Interview Practice 30 Teachers can introduce open and closed questions Ask students to do some role play activities in their groups so as to practice their interview skills Bad/Good Interview role play Ask open ended questions Ask closed questions
+Step 1: Create a List of People (following from the Stakeholder Mapping - Choose two important stakeholders) Step 2: Make questions for each people identified - Think about these interview tips - Ask why and encourage stories Be specific- "Tell me about the last time you" Look for inconsistencies in their stories Pay attention to nonverbal cues Allow for silence Don't suggest answers to your questions Ask open and neutral questions Make question short Ask one question at a time Be prepared to record answers (ask for permission) Manage sensitive information Interview Practice 30 Teachers can introduce open and closed questions Ask students to do some role play activities in their groups so as to practice their interview skills Bad/Good Interview role play Ask open ended questions Ask closed questions None